Updated on July 28, 2022

 What Are Microfiber Sheets?

-As you probably guessed, microfiber sheets are made out of microfiber.
+As you probably guessed, microfiber sheets are made out of… you guessed it – microfiber.
 Microfiber is a man-made fabric rather than a natural one, like cotton or linen.
-The most usual microfibers for bed sheets are polyesters or polyamides but you can also find those made from wood pulp.
+The most usual microfibers for bed sheets are polyesters or polyamides.

 Microfiber sheets consist of finely woven fibers with a denier of less than 1.
 You’ve likely come across this term on stockings packages with the abbreviation den.
 Denier is the unit to measure for linear mass density.
 It is the mass in grams per 9000 meters of the fiber.
 Just to bring a comparison, light summer stockings are usually 8-10 denier and fine silk measures approximately at 1.25 denier.
-So microfibers with their less than 1 denier are truly fine.
+So microfibers are truly fine, with their less than 1 denier.

 Thread Count vs GSM